noahehall/multicloud/providers/aws/services/database/neptune.md

 ## best practices

-- read replicas always be equal to or larger than the writer instance
+- read replicas should always be equal to or larger than the writer instance
-  - avoid the the larger writer instance is handling changes too quickly for the reader to maintain pace.
+  - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.

 ### anti patterns